shopware/shopware/src/Docs/Resources/v2/30-theme-guide/50-scss.md

 }
 ```

-Too see if it's working you have to re-build the storefront.
+To see if it's working you have to re-build the storefront.
 Use the following command to do that.

 ```bash
 # run this to re-compile the current storefront theme